In the Skin of a Lion

-In the Skin of a Lion won Canada Reads 2002, when it was defended by Steven Page.
-It was also a finalist for the 1987 Governor General's Award for fiction.
+In the Skin of a Lion won the first Canada Reads competition in 2002, when it was defended by Steven Page.
+It was also a finalist for the 1987 Governor General's Literary Award for fiction.

 Walking on the bridge were five nuns.